 Is guano harmful?

 Yes.
 Histoplasmosis disease is caused by breathing in dust that comes from dried bat feces and can be fatal if left untreated.
-It is not advised to remove them yourself as you could contract the disease.
+Removing them by yourself is not recommended as you may contract the disease.

-Is it safe for me to remove bats?
+Is it safe to remove bats myself?

-The health risks associated with trying to remove them yourself are too high.
+It’s not worth the risk to try and remove them on your own as the health risks are too great.
 You must also remember that permits are required to handle these animals in any type of relocation.
 We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in Ferrum